A Simple Guide to Nature Photography for Beginners

 Make some plans

 Having a plan for your nature photo walk will help you be more productive when you’re finally in the park or the forest.
-Have a general idea for what you want to achieve days and even weeks in advance so that you’re not grappling in the dark on the day of your trip.
+Have a general idea of what you want to achieve days and weeks in advance so that you’re not grappling in the dark on the day of your trip.

-Understand your camera’s settings
+Understand your camera’s settings.

 Follow basic photography rules.